oxfordBlueDevil/Painting-Classification/README.md

+###Mike Osorio, Galvanize DSI (fka Zipfian Academy), 4/13/2015 - 07/10/2015

+### neuralArt.io
+* This is my Data Science capstone project for the Galvanize DSI.
+I was first drawn by the idea of teaching machines how to detect and categorize objects and scenes in images and videos.
+The idea of teaching a machine how to perform large-scale fine art painting classification and be capable to make semantic-level judgements, such as predicting a painting's genre (portrait or landscape) and its artist captured my curiousity about computer vision and motivated me to take on this challenge as my capstone project.

 ###Preprocessing

 ####scrapingImages.py
-* This module scrapes high-resolution paintings for different European Artists from a Picasa Web Album.
+* This module scrapes high-resolution paintings for different European Artists from a Picasa Web Album to create our dataset.
 The downloaded image resolutions are around 800 x 800.
-The module then stores them in individual directories corresponding to different artists.

-####pyimage.pipeline.py
+The script saves all paintings in artists subdirectories in a master directoy called scraped-images.

+####mycode.pipeline.py
 * This module allows us to build our image pipeline and creates the capability to perform a variety of image transformation filters for our EDA & Feature extraction phase.
     1. Denoise Bilateral Denoising
     2. Total Variance Denoising